Transferring into the School of Architecture

-To stay in the College of Architecture programs, you’ll need to stay enrolled full time (12 hours) and maintain a 2.0 GPA.
+To stay in the School of Architecture programs, you’ll need to stay enrolled full time (12 hours) and maintain a 2.0 GPA.
 If you are unable to meet these requirements, you’ll be dropped from your major.
 You will have to apply for a change of major to get back into one of our programs.

 Will I receive career counseling?

 Career counseling is available through many different avenues.
 Faculty, staff, and advisors are available to counsel students about potential career paths.
 There is also a Career Center on campus that offers a variety of career assessment tools available for free to students and former students.